Vremold/byteir/compiler/doc/linalg.md

   - input: Tensor with a shape of N
 - Inits/Results:
   - output: Tensor with a shape of N x N

+### Scan Op
+Linalg-ext scan op is introduced to present a scan, prefix sum, or `cumsum` pattern It is a structured op.

+Spec:
+- Operands:
+  - input: Tensor with a dim of N
+- Attrs
+  - dimension: I64ArrayAttr
+  - inclusivie: BoolAttr
+- Inits/Results:
+  - output: Tensor with a dim of N
+  - accumulator: Tensor with a dim of N - 1

 ### Softmax Op
 Linalg-ext softmax op is introduced to present a softmax pattern